sympy/sympy/release/README.md

 First execute:

     vagrant up
-    fab vagrant prepare:0.7.3
+    fab vagrant prepare

-which will checkout SymPy into the branch 0.7.3 (you can use any branch name) and prepare the VM.
+which will prepare the VM (install packages, cache sympy repository, etc.).

 # Release

 Execute:

-    fab vagrant release
+    fab vagrant release:0.7.3

+this will checkout the branch that you specify (0.7.3 in this case), create release tarballs and put them all into a new "release" directory of the current directory.

 # Other